cypress-io/cypress-documentation/content/guides/getting-started/props-vue.md

 })
 ```

-2. You can increment and decrement the stepper
+2. Next, ensure that you can increment and decrement the Stepper by clicking on
+   the correct buttons.

 ```js
 const stepperSelector = '[data-testid=stepper]'